gsanroma/gsanroma.github.io/files/2019-09-15-career-transition.md

 Some may be tricky because they are unpredictable.
 Luckily, a couple of them are quite common:

-- For example, you will for sure be asked _why you want to change jobs_.
+- For example, _why you want to change jobs_.
+You will be sure asked that one.
 My recommendation is be honest and explain your motivation in a way that it is clear that this motivation is a benefit for the company.
 - Another question you have to expect is _why this specific company_.
 Prepare to explain why you are interested in this specific company and how their line of work and values align with you.

-It is actually good to use know your values and interests to motivate these answers.
+It helpful to know your values and interests to motivate these answers.
 As an example to help you identify your values, I put below different categories of values / interests.
 You may use the results as guide for navigating the interview:

 - **Practicalities**: location, salary, job security, flexible working, involves travel, good work-life balance
 - **Environment**: sociable colleagues, not office-based